jaidevSCCT/cricketteamtracker/README.md

 # cricketteamtracker

+# 🏏 Cricket Team Tracker - Project Summary

+## 📌 Project Overview
+This project is an Android + Ktor backend application designed to manage a corporate cricket team.
+It allows tracking of:

+- Tournaments and matches
+- Players and their match participation
+- Player payments and match fee contributions
+- Match schedules and overall financial loss (if owner pays players)

+The backend uses a RESTful API to communicate with the Android app and stores data in MongoDB.

 This project was created using the [Ktor Project Generator](https://start.ktor.io).

 Here are some useful links to get you started: